 FS: And she says she’s for women and children and he was asked last year on what happened, [and she says she supposed to defend], whether they did or not, now she’s lau[ghing on tape saying she knows they d]id it whether they did or not, now she’s laughing on tape saying she knows they did it.

-Perhaps this refers to her experience or belief that her neighbours gossip about her.
+Perhaps this refers to her experience or imaginings that her neighbors gossip about her.

 Juanita Broaddrick claimed Bill Clinton raped her in 1978.
 In 1998 she denied it in a sworn affidavit, but in 1999 made the claim publicly.

-¹Bits and they shattered ²Spin her all badness
+¹Bits and the/they shattered ²Spin her all badness

 … ¹[that actions speak] louder than words.
 Mr Trump may have said ²[some bad words], but Bill Clinton raped me.